Postmortem: Detectivania

 "Are you trying to (link:"bluff")[(set: $skill to "bluff")(goto: "Skill Get")] me, Detective?"

 That line creates a clickable link on the word “bluff” in the line of dialog.
-Clicking that link sets the variable $skill to the value "bluff" and then moves to the “Skill Get” passage, which is coded like this:
+Clicking that link sets the variable $skill

-You remembered the ''$skill'' skill! (text: $skill_descriptions's $skill)
+(set: $skills to it + (ds: $skill)) SKILL REMEMBERED!
+You remembered the ''$skill'' skill! (text: $skill_descriptions's $skill) (link:"Return to the interrogation.")[(goto: $last_interrogation)]

-This code adds the new skill (“bluff” in this example) to the $skills data set, tells the player they’ve gotten the specified skill, and then spits out the skill’s description (stored in a map called $skill_descriptions keyed by skill names).
+keyed by skill names).
 Then it shows a clickable link reading “Return to the interrogation” which sends the player back to the last interrogation passage they were in.
-(That variable gets updated every time the player enters a passage tagged ‘interrogation’, thanks to (if: (passage:)'s tags contains "interrogation")[(set: $last_interrogation to (passage:)'s name)] executed in a Header passage.)
+(That variable gets updated every time the player enters a passage tagged ‘interrogation’, thanks to (if: (passage:)'s tags contains "interrogation")[(set: $last_interrogation to (passage:)'s name)]

 Thus, even though there are about a dozen skills the player can get throughout the game, I was able to handle them all with a single passage.
-I used a similar technique in the passages seen below whose names start with “Macro” - there is no way in Harlowe to create custom macros (Harlowe’s term for a function or method), so instead I created reusable passages which I called with the (display:) macro, which is essentially an eval command.
+I used a similar technique in the passages seen below whose names start with “Macro” - there is no way in Harlowe to create custom macros (Harlowe’s term for a function or method), so instead I created reusable passages which I called with the (display:)

 Unfortunately, there were a few places where I could not find as clean a solution to the Undo problem.
 At one point in the game, when the player attempts to return to the Parlor passage they are interrupted and sent to a different passage first.
 This is accomplished via a check at the beginning of the Parlor passage which sees that the game is in a certain state, redirects to the interrupting passage, and flags the interruption as having occurred so it doesn’t happen again.
 However, if the player attempts to Undo past the interrupting passage, they are taken back to the Parlor passage with the flag cleared - so it sees that the interruption is needed and sends the player right back to the interrupting passage.
 This completely breaks the Undo button.